percona/postgresql-docs/docs/solutions/high-availability.md

 # High Availability in PostgreSQL with Patroni

-!!! summary

-    - Solution overview
-    - Cluster deployment
-    - Testing the cluster

 PostgreSQL has been widely adopted as a modern, high-performance transactional database.
 A highly available PostgreSQL cluster can withstand failures caused by network outages, resource saturation, hardware failures, operating system crashes or unexpected reboots.
 Such cluster is often a critical component of the enterprise application landscape, where [four nines of availability](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) is a minimum requirement.

 There are several methods to achieve high availability in PostgreSQL.
-In this description we use [Patroni](#patroni) - the open-source extension to facilitate and manage the deployment of high availability in PostgreSQL.
+This solution document provides [Patroni](#patroni) - the open-source extension to facilitate and manage the deployment of high availability in PostgreSQL.

-!!! admonition "High availability methods"
+??? admonition "High availability methods"

-    There are a few methods for achieving high availability with PostgreSQL:
+    There are several native methods for achieving high availability with PostgreSQL:

     - shared disk failover,
     - file system replication,